Vic Fangio

-Victor Mick Fangio (born August 22, 1958) is an American football coach who is the defensive coordinator for the Miami Dolphins of the National Football League (NFL).
-Fangio also recently served as the head coach of the Denver Broncos.
-A 41-year coaching veteran with 33 seasons of NFL experience, Fangio was a defensive coordinator for 20 of the last 24 seasons at the NFL or college level before becoming the Broncos’ head coach.
-He served as the Chicago Bears' defensive coordinator after leading the defenses for the San Francisco 49ers, Stanford University, Houston Texans, Indianapolis Colts and Carolina Panthers.
+Victor John Fangio (born August 22, 1958) is an American professional football coach who is the defensive coordinator for the Philadelphia Eagles of the National Football League (NFL).
+Fangio also served as the head coach of the Denver Broncos.
+A 41-year coaching veteran with 33 seasons of NFL experience, Fangio has been the defensive coordinator for the Chicago Bears, San Francisco 49ers, Stanford University, Houston Texans, Indianapolis Colts and Carolina Panthers.

-Fangio’s defenses have consistently been among the most productive in the NFL in a number of categories, including scoring defense, total yards allowed and fewest penalties.
-His defenses have ranked in the league’s top-five in yards allowed in eight of the last 13 years while placing in the NFL’s top-5 in fewest points allowed seven times over that span.
+Fangio's defenses have consistently been among the most productive in the NFL in a number of categories, including scoring defense, total yards allowed and fewest penalties.
+His defenses have ranked in the league's top-five in yards allowed in eight of the last 13 years while placing in the NFL's top-5 in fewest points allowed seven times over that span.

 Coaching career

 Early career

 In 1975, Fangio played the defensive position of safety at Dunmore High School, outside of Scranton, Pennsylvania.
+While he did not play college football, Fangio did take several coaching classes during his time as an undergraduate student at East Stroudsburg University.
+Fangio graduated in 1980 with a Bachelor’s degree in health and physical education.

 From 1979 to 1981, he returned to his high school as the linebackers coach and defensive coordinator.
 In 1982, he was the defensive coordinator at Milford Academy, and in 1984 he became a defensive assistant coach for the Philadelphia/Baltimore Stars of the United States Football League (USFL).

 New Orleans Saints

-Fangio began his NFL career with New Orleans as the team’s linebackers coach from 1986-1994 during which time he coached the famed “Dome Patrol”, one of the greatest defensive groups of all-time.
-During Fangio’s nine seasons in New Orleans, the Saints ranked among the NFL’s Top 5 in total defense (300.0 ypg – 5th), scoring defense (18.1 ppg – 4th), sacks (408 – 3rd) and takeaways (336 – T-3rd).
+Fangio began his NFL career with New Orleans as the team's linebackers coach from 1986 to 1994, going along with the head coach he worked for in the USFL, Jim E. Mora.
+He was the position coach for the famed "Dome Patrol", one of the greatest linebacker corps of all-time.
+During Fangio's nine seasons in New Orleans, the Saints ranked among the NFL's Top 5 in total defense (300.0 ypg – 5th), scoring defense (18.1 ppg – 4th), sacks (408 – 3rd) and takeaways (336 – T-3rd).

 Carolina Panthers

 Fangio joined the Carolina Panthers in 1995, the inaugural season for the Panthers.
-He was the defensive coordinator from 1995-98 under head coach Dom Capers and helped the franchise advance to the NFC Championship Game in just its second season.
+He was the defensive coordinator from 1995 to 1998 under head coach Dom Capers and helped the franchise advance to the NFC Championship Game in just its second season.

 Indianapolis Colts

-Fangio coached the defense for the Colts from 1999-2001 under head coach Jim Mora Sr.
+Fangio coached the defense for the Colts from 1999 to 2001 under head coach Jim Mora Sr.

 Houston Texans

 Fangio joined another first-year team in the Houston Texans in 2002.
-He was Dom Capers' defensive coordinator in Houston from 2002-05.
+He was Dom Capers' defensive coordinator in Houston from 2002 to 2005.